FYT3RP4TIL/Q-Learning-ModifiedPostman-ShortestPath-RL/README.md

 ## 4. Q-learning Algorithm:

 ### Exploration vs. Exploitation:
-* At each step, the postman chooses an action based on the current Q-values.
+* At each step, the postman AI Agent chooses an action based on the current Q-values.
-* With probability ε, the postman explores a random action.
+* With probability ε, the postman AI Agent explores a random action.
-* With probability 1-ε, the postman exploits the action with the highest Q-value.
+* With probability 1-ε, the postman AI Agent exploits the action with the highest Q-value.

     * Bellman Equation - \
       \